andrevidela/Research-report/Thesis/index.md

 Beside inlining another way to use linear types for performance is memory space mutation. _Linear types can change the world_\cite{linear_types_update} show that Linear types can be used for in-place update and mutation instead of relying on copying.
 They provide a safe API to update values by relying on the linearity of the argument being used.

-However the weakness of this result is that the API exposed to the programmer relies on nested continuations when traversing nested data types.
+However, the weakness of this result is that the API exposed to the programmer relies on nested continuations when traversing nested data types.
 Which is largely seen as undesirable user experience. _Is there a use for linear logic_\cite{linear_use} makes similar claims and introduces a concept of types with a _unique_ pointer to them.
-This removes the need for the clumsy continuation style but comes are the cost of more complex typing rules.
+This removes the need for the clumsy continuation style, but comes are the cost of more complex typing rules.
 This restriction for unique pointers is something we are going to encounter again during this thesis.

 The memory management benefits from linear types do not stop here, in _ Reference counting as a computational interpretation of linear logic _\cite{linear_ref_count}, linear types are shown to correspond to reference counting in the runtime.
 This paper shows that a simple calculus augmented with memory management primitives can make use of linearity in order to control memory allocation and deallocation using linear types.
 While the calculus itself isn’t very ergonomic to use for programming, one could imagine using it as a backend for a reference counted runtime.

 Linear types need not be used exclusively for compiler optimisations but can also greatly improve programming ergonomics and safety as we see in_Practical affine types_\cite{affine_types}; which aims to answer “What does it mean to have access to linear and affine types _in practice_”?
-Indeed, most the results we've talked about develop a theory for linear types using a variant of linear logic, and then present a toy language to showcase their contribution.
-However this does not teach us how they would interact and manifest in existing programs or in existing software engineering workflows.
+Indeed, most of the results we've talked about develop a theory for linear types using a variant of linear logic, and then present a toy language to showcase their contribution.
+However, this does not teach us how they would interact and manifest in existing programs or in existing software engineering workflows.
 Do we see emerging new programming patterns?
 Is the user experience improved or diminished?
-In what regards is the code different to read and write?
-How is code organised  and shared.
+In what regard is the code different to read or write?
+How is  the code organised  and shared?
 All those questions can only be answered by a fully fledged implementation of a programming language equipped to interact with existing systems.

-Practical affine types show that their implementation for linear+affine types allow to express common operations in concurrent programs without any risk of data races\cite{linear_race}.
+_Practical affine types_ show that their implementation for linear+affine types allows us to express common operations in concurrent programs without any risk of data races\cite{linear_race}.
 They note that typical stateful protocols should also be implementable since their language is a strict superset of others which already provided protocol implementations.
 Those two results hint at us that linear types in a commercially-relevant programming language would provide us with additional guarantees without impeding on the existing writing or reading experience of programs.

 Haskell already benefits from a plethora of big and small extensions, they are so powerful that combining them results in some extremely useful, though quite unergonomic, implementation of dependent types\cite{hasochism}.
 Linear Haskell\cite{linear_haskell} is notable in that it extends the type system to allow linear functions to be defined.
 It introduces the linear arrow `-o` which declares a function to be linear.
 Because of Haskell's laziness, linearity doesn't mean "will be used exactly once" but rather "_if it is used_, then it will be used exactly once".